onsi/ginkgo/docs/MIGRATING_TO_V2.md

 **Finally, the default timeout has been reduced from `24h` down to `1h`.**  Users with long-running tests may need to adjust the timeout in their CI scripts.

-### Spec Decorations
+### Spec Decorators
 Specs can now be decorated with a series of new spec decorators.
 These decorators enable fine-grained control over certain aspects of the spec's creation and lifecycle.

-To support decorations, the signature for Ginkgo's container, setup, and It nodes have been changed to:
+To support decorators, the signature for Ginkgo's container, setup, and It nodes have been changed to:

 ```go
 func Describe(text string, args ...interface{})